UnitTestBot/klogic/README.md

 # Examples

-Let's see how generating all permutations of some Peano number could be implemented.
+Let's see how generating a list with all permutations of some Peano numbers could be implemented.

 The following snippet of code introduces a logic type for Peano numbers: